 -

-Automate the inputs (think bank feeds, OCR, categorization)
+Automate inputs (bank feeds, OCR, categorization)

 -